mail2sandeepd/github-backup-utils-kubernetes/README.md

 # github-backup-utils-kubernetes
 GitHub Backup utils can be downloaded from https://github.com/github/backup-utils and the requirement was to keep the app inside a container.
-There is a no container image build by GitHub but it have Docker https://github.com/github/backup-utils/blob/master/Dockerfile file to create image we have include aws cli utility as per our requirement to push backup to S3 using aws cli. sample Docker file is Docker-AWS.
+There is a no container image build by GitHub but it have Docker https://github.com/github/backup-utils/blob/master/Dockerfile file to create image we have include aws cli utility as per our requirement to push backup to S3 using aws cli. sample Docker file is https://github.com/mail2sandeepd/github-backup-utils-kubernetes/blob/main/Docker-AWS.

 Build container images
 We have build container images, and uploaded to Amazon ECR.